We Ship Our Bareroot Plants To Everyone Nationwide.

 We ship in the dormant season (safe), and the plants send much cheaper because they have no container or soil to weigh the packages down.
-They are 100% completely safe to dig, plant and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves or blooms on them.
-To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
-All nurseries do not practice these extra steps but rest assured we do.
+They are 100% completely safe to dig, plant, and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves, or blooms on them.
+To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent them to the shipping warehouse for packaging.
+All nurseries do not practice these extra steps but rest assured, we do.
 While other nurseries prepare their plants in the field by placing them in a cooler until they are shipped, we pride ourselves on top quality and service and only practice beneficial shipping methods.

 Buying Bare Root Plants Saves You Money

 Bare Root Plants are more natural to ship, lowering the overall cost for you and us!
 We send bare root plants, trees, perennials, and ferns without needing containers.
 Which also means cheaper shipping.
 Why not buy the same plants at a fraction of the cost?